 Next Stop: Ljubljana, Slovenia

 This Catalan city is like a playground for grown-ups, especially those of us who love architecture, nightlife, and bumming on the beach.
 Barcelona attracts people from all over the world with its breathtaking Gothic structures and iconic Gaudí landmarks all set against the backdrop of the ocean.
-And aside from being a fun locale with endless activities and shopping destinations, it's also incredibly liveable, with plenty of diverse neighborhoods, schools, and delicious food.
+And aside from being a fun locale with endless activities and shopping destinations, it's also incredibly livable, with plenty of diverse neighborhoods, schools, and delicious food.

 Next Stop: Paphos, Cyprus